dalemoncayo/android-kotlin-retrofit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).